 London is one of the world’s most dynamic and cosmopolitan cities, despite the vicissitudes that have afflicted the financial world, on which its economy is heavily reliant.
 It is a place of pageantry and tradition, but also a fashion capital and a global center for contemporary art.
 The quality and variety of the city’s restaurants are astonishing, with recent years having seen a robust revival of authentic British cuisine.
 The period of the year to see the capital at its best is from mid-April, when the parks and squares burst into bloom, until mid-July and the conclusion of the Wimbledon tennis tournament.

-Midsummer also has its appeal, however, since this is the season when it’s possible to visit certain royal residences while their occupants are elsewhere.
-The State Rooms of Buckingham Palace are open from July 20 - September 29, 2019.
+Midsummer also has its appeal, however, since this is the season when it’s possible to visit certain royal residences while their occupants are elsewhere, including the State Rooms of Buckingham Palace.
 If possible, book a quieter after-hours small-group tour, as the State Rooms are packed during regular visiting hours.
-We prefer the much more intimate Clarence House, formerly the residence of the Queen Mother and now home to Prince Charles, but it will be closed to visitors until August 2020.
+We prefer the much more intimate Clarence House, formerly the residence of the Queen Mother and now home to Prince Charles.

 A Growing Skyline

-A quarter of a century ago, London had few high-rise buildings and St. Paul’s Cathedral was a dominant presence on the skyline, as it had been since the beginning of the 18th century.
+A quarter of a century ago, London had few high-rise buildings and St. Paul’s Cathedral was a dominant presence on the skyline.
 In the past 20 years, however, London’s financial district and certain sections of the South Bank have sprouted dozens of glass-and-steel towers.
 Renzo Piano’s The Shard, a 1,016-foot skyscraper, overlooks London Bridge.
-The Shard contains a Shangri-La hotel, plus an open-air observation deck on the 72nd floor, at a height of 802 feet.
+The Shard contains a Shangri-La hotel, plus an open-air observation deck on the 72nd floor.

 London’s art scene was revolutionized by the opening of Tate Modern in 2000, housed within the vast former Bankside Power Station.
 After a visit, I like to take the 15-minute trip along the Thames aboard the Tate Boat to Tate Britain, London’s principal collection of British art, which contains major works by Turner, Constable and Gainsborough, as well as those by contemporary masters such as Henry Moore and Francis Bacon.
 A major extension, which opened in 2016, offers 10 floors of gallery space dedicated to film, temporary installations and interactive performance art.